vdesabou/kafka-docker-playground/connect/connect-debezium-sqlserver-source/README.md

 Simply run:

 ```
-$ playground run -f debezium-sqlserver-source<use tab key to activate [fzf completion](https://kafka-docker-playground.io/#/cli?id=%e2%9a%a1-setup-completion) (otherwise use full path, i.e *not relative path*>
+$ playground run -f debezium-sqlserver-source<use tab key to activate fzf completion (see https://kafka-docker-playground.io/#/cli?id=%e2%9a%a1-setup-completion), otherwise use full path, or relative path>
 ```

 ## Details of what the script is doing